-Two other bills sent to TACIR for study focused on the authority of municipalities to regulate land use outside their corporate boundaries in the 47 counties without county zoning.
+Two other bills sent to TACIR focused on the authority of municipalities to regulate land use outside their corporate boundaries in the 47 counties without county zoning.
 Current law allows municipalities in these counties to apply to the Department of Economic and Community Development's Local Government Planning Advisory Committee (LGPAC) for authority to zone and regulate subdivision of land in a region larger than the city itself, but only when the county's governing body agrees.
-In counties that zone, municipalities cannot zone outside their corporate limits.
-As a matter of practice, LGPAC gives counties that do not regulate the subdivisions of land an opportunity to object when cities propose to regulate the subdivision of land outside their corporate boundaries, but LGPAC has discretion to allow municipalities to regulate the subdivision of land outside their corporate limits.
+As a matter of practice, LGPAC gives counties without zoning an opportunity to object when a city proposes to regulate the subdivision of land outside their corporate boundaries.
+LGPAC may nevertheless allow the municipality to regulate the subdivision of land outside its corporate limits.
+Municipalities may not zone outside their corporate limits in counties that have zoning.

 House Bill 125 (Sargent) [Senate Bill 347 (Haynes)] would have enabled municipalities in counties without countywide zoning to both zone and regulate land use outside their corporate limits without prior approval from the county legislative body.
 House Bill 3041 (Elam) [Senate Bill 3119 (Yager)] would have enabled municipalities in those counties to regulate subdivisions, but not zone, outside their corporate limits without approval from the county legislative body.
-Support for these bills is based on the concern of city officials about becoming responsible through annexation for development that does not meet city standards.
-Opposition to the bills stems largely from the concerns of residents living outside the cities about land use regulations being imposed on them by government officials for whom they cannot vote.
+Support for these bills is based on the city officials' concerns about becoming responsible through annexation for development that does not meet city standards.
+Opposition to the bills stems largely from the concerns of residents living outside the cities about land-use regulations being imposed on them by government officials for whom they cannot vote.

-Tennessee law provides two routes for resolving these conflicts, first through creation of joint city-county planning commissions and, since adoption of the state's Growth Policy Act in 19981, through joint economic and community development boards.
-These joint regional planning commissions have been in place for some time: Knox County and Knoxville (April 1956); Hamilton County and the municipalities of Chattanooga, East Ridge, Lakesite, Lookout Mountain, Ridgeside, and Walden (June 1943); Montgomery County and Clarksville (January 1963); and Pickett County and Byrdstown (August 1976).
+Tennessee law provides two routes for resolving these conflicts, first through creation of joint city-county planning commissions and, since adoption of the state's Growth Policy Act in 1998, through joint economic and community development boards.
+Four joint regional planning commissions are already operating effectively: Knox County and the City of Knoxville, since April 1956; Hamilton County and the municipalities of Chattanooga, East Ridge, Lakesite, Lookout Mountain, Ridgeside, and Walden, since June 1943; Montgomery County and Clarksville, since January 1963; and Pickett County and Byrdstown, since August 1976.